Blog

 So how can a blue light, an orange filter, and a camera do the same job?

-In 2022, researchers from UCLA's Ozcan Research Lab published "Smartphone-enabled rapid quantification of microplastics" in the Journal of Hazardous Materials Letters (DOI: 10.1016/j.hazl.2022.100052).
+In 2022, Leonard et al. published "Smartphone-enabled rapid quantification of microplastics" in the Journal of Hazardous Materials Letters (DOI: 10.1016/j.hazl.2022.100052).
+At the time, the authors were working at UCLA's Ozcan Research Lab.

 Here's what they did: